NicoleChJ/DataSciencePortafolio/Code Snippets/Readme.md

 #### Feature Engineering

+- Feature Creation
+- Feature Selection.
+- Feature Extraction.
-- Feature Scaling: Some machine learning algorithms perform better or converge faster when features are on a similar scale
+- Feature Scaling and normalization: Some machine learning algorithms perform better or converge faster when features are on a similar scale
-- Feature Enconding
+- Feature Enconding.
-- Feature Selection
+- Feature Importance

+1. Workflow Recommendations: Understand domain context, start with simple transformations,validate each feature's impact,avoid data leakage,use cross-validation and consider cosmputational complexity

+2. Common Pitfalls: Overfitting through excessive feature engineering,introducing multicollinearity, losing interpretability and computational overhead.

+So normally with the 4 first steps you can start smal and see performance.

-#### Data Split
+#### Data Preprocessing:
+Should focus on final data preparation tasks that are not directly related to feature transformation but rather making the dataset ready for modeling:
+- Data Splitting
+- Handling Imbalance: Imbalanced handling should be applied after splitting (to avoid information leakage) for clasification problems and just on training data.

+#### Model Selection and Training